argoproj-labs/argocd-operator/docs/reference/argocd.md

 [Ingress](#server-ingress-options) | [Object] | Ingress configuration for the Argo CD Server component.
 Insecure | false | Toggles the insecure flag for Argo CD Server.
 Resources | [Empty] | The container compute resources.
+Replicas | [Empty] | The number of replicas for the ArgoCD Server.
+Must be greater than 0.
+If Autoscale is enabled, the number of replicas set here will be overridden.
 [Route](#server-route-options) | [Object] | Route configuration options.
 Service.Type | ClusterIP | The ServiceType to use for the Service resource.
 LogLevel | info | The log level to be used by the ArgoCD Server component.
 Valid options are debug, info, error, and warn.